marschall/marschall.github.com/_posts/2018-11-23-java-native-truststore-types.md

 On macOS the tuststore of type `KeychainStore` is the [macOS Keychain](https://en.wikipedia.org/wiki/Keychain_(software).

-On Windows the tustore of type `Windows-MY` is the truststore of the current user and `Windows-ROOT` is the truststore of the current computer.
+On Windows the tuststore of type `Windows-MY` is the truststore of the current user and `Windows-ROOT` is the truststore of the current computer.

 Java can be switched to to use a different truststore using `-Djavax.net.ssl.trustStoreType=xxx`.